Clifton, Hawke's Bay

-Clifton is a coastal beach reserve motor camp in Hawke's Bay, New Zealand.
-It is located eighteen kilometres southeast of the city centre of Napier and eight kilometres west of the tip of Cape Kidnappers.
-Clifton marks the start of the walk or ride around to the Cape Kidnappers gannet colony.
+Clifton is a locality in Hawke's Bay, New Zealand, at the southern end of Hawke Bay.
+It is thirteen kilometres east of the city centre of Hastings, eighteen kilometres southeast of the city centre of Napier and eight kilometres west of the tip of Cape Kidnappers.

-Located at Clifton is a beach reserve motor camp, a shop, a popular cafe, restaurant and bar, camping facilities, and a car park from which most visitors to Cape Kidnappers depart from.
-Clifton is located on Conservation Land, with the reserve being created to preserve the environment around the Cape Kidnappers for the large gannet colonies, which is a huge tourist attraction.
-Activities which are common include swimming, boating, sailing, kayaking and surfing.

-Clifton is located at 39°S 177°E on Hawke Bay on the east coast of New Zealand.
-The land almost immediately behind the beach is hilly and covered with trees.
-Clifton is located between the hilly terrain and the beach on a narrow strip of flat land.
-The road which leads towards Cape Kidnappers, Clifton Road, terminates as a car park at the southern end of Clifton and is the departure point for most people visiting the Cape.
+Clifton has a cafe, restaurant and bar, and a car park.
+Common activities include swimming, boating, kayaking and surfing.
+Clifton is a starting point for most visitors taking walks or rides to the Cape Kidnappers gannet colony, which is a major tourist attraction.
+Clifton Road terminates as a car park at the southern end of Clifton and is the departure point for most people visiting the Cape.
 It is an eight-kilometre walk along the coast from Clifton to the Cape.

+It used to have a beachside camping ground, which was divided into the No. 1 camp, nearest to the cape, and the No. 2 camp, where Clifton Road first reaches the beach.
+The No. 1 camp was located between tree-covered hilly terrain and the beach on a narrow strip of flat land.
+The No. 1 camp was closed in early 2026 when it was decided that it was at risk of landslides from the hills.
+The No. 2 camp closed in mid-2026 as it was not financially sustainable without the No. 1 camp.

-As Clifton is located near the sea in an area which is highly prone to coastal erosion, it is facing severe problems with the erosion.
-The Clifton shoreline is constantly being cut away by stormy seas and high ocean tides.
-Land at Clifton is precious as there is very little of it between the sea and the high terrain.
-The long term shoreline retreat at Clifton Beach is on average 0.75m per year, higher than coastal erosion rates at Te Awanga and Haumoana further north along the Bay coastline.
+As Clifton is located near the sea in an area that is very prone to coastal erosion, it faces severe problems with the erosion.
+The Clifton shoreline is constantly being cut away by stormy seas and high ocean tides and there is now very little land between the sea and the high terrain.
+The long term shoreline retreat at Clifton Beach is on average 0.75 m per year, higher than coastal erosion rates at Te Awanga and Haumoana further north along the Hawke Bay coastline.